BenoitDuffez/RedmineFiles-gocd-task/README.md

 # GoCD task plugin skeleton

 This is merely a skeleton plugin that plugin developers can fork to get quickly started with writing task plugins for GoCD.
+It works out of the box, but you should change it to do something besides executing `curl`.

+All the documentation is hosted at https://plugin-api.gocd.io/current/tasks.

 ## Getting started

-* Edit the file `build.gradle`
+* Edit the file `build.gradle` to change the plugin id, description and some other metadata.
-* Edit the file `settings.gradle`
+* Edit the file `settings.gradle` to change the name of this project.
 * Edit the `GetConfigRequest.java` class to add any configuration fields that should be shown in the view.
 * Edit the `TaskConfig.java` file which contains the model for your task configuration.
 * Edit the `task.template.html` file which contains the view for the plugin settings page of your plugin.